Last Update: August 9, 2024

 Currency: No need to worry about changing currency or fluctuating exchange rates.
 The U.S. dollar is the official currency of Guam.

-Additionally, living on Guam comes a few additional upsides for retirees of all nationalities.
+Living on Guam also comes with upsides for retirees of all nationalities.

 A Warm, Sunny Climate